JH51/JH51/README.md

 ### Hi there 👋

-Software Engineer excited about web and hybrid app development and building out full stack applications using Electron, React, and Node.js
+I'm a Software Engineer excited about web and hybrid app development and building out full stack applications using Electron, React, and Node.js

 Co-creator of DataDoc—an open-source dev tool for monitoring and visualizing performance metrics and vitals for APIs and Express applications

 <!--